LamEmil/SVG_ArtGrid_Forked_UI/README.md

 [https://github.com/MushroomFleet/SVG_ArtGrid](https://github.com/MushroomFleet/SVG_ArtGrid)

 ## Key Changes in This Fork

-This version (`SVG_ArtGrid.py`) has been significantly updated from the original script's base:
+This version (`SVG_ArtGrid.py`) has been significantly updated from the original script's base: added ('SVG_Character_Creator_UI.py') to experiment with animated character generation.
+UI included in the seperate script.

 * **Graphical User Interface (GUI):** Implemented using PyQt6, providing an interactive way to control generation parameters.
 * **Enhanced Customization via GUI:**